TranNhatTan14/Obsidian/Vocabulary/eager.md

 - Root: Latin "acer," meaning "sharp"
 - Suffix: None
 - Connotation: Positive; suggests enthusiasm and anticipation.
-- Vietnamese: háo hức

-### Mnemonic
-"Eager is like a racehorse at the starting line, full of energy and ready to go."

 ### Word Family
 - The children were **eager** to open their presents on Christmas morning.